boots-edu/textbook/source/text/3-dataclass/basic.md

 </details>

 ## Key Idea
-***Data Classes*** allow us to combine data into a grouping or class and use that grouping as a data type in our programs.
+***Data Classes*** allow us to combine data into a grouping and use that grouping as a data type in our programs.

 ## Drawing Program Classes
 ### Color class